lnvglr/character-diversion/character-diversion.md

 >
 > — Büscher-Ulbrich, Kadelbach, Kindermann (HG.)

-### Issues
+### Topic

 In my proposals to this thesis, I explored the sociological impact of typographic hierarchies between the Hebrew and Arabic script in Israeli public space on the one hand and—as mentioned in the introduction—new potential character relationships between the Hebrew and Latin script on the other.
 Both topics are material for controversial discourse.
 Both orbit around multi-script typography, about the possible implications of typographic differences between scripts and how we can alter typographic conventions to bring scripts closer together.

 Without controversy, without the potential for disagreement, there is no discourse.
 Everything else is non-discursive communication.
 This means that a platform for typographic discourse needs to be open to controversial proposals and encourage unconventional approaches (**what is the consequence?**).

 ### People with Opinions